 Director of Outpatient Services

-Alex Drilling, MHA has worked at Cedar Hills Hospital since 2011, having served in both coordinator and management roles with the Cedar Hills Hospital’s Outpatient Department prior to becoming the Associate Director of Outpatient Services in 2016.
-Alex received bachelor’s degrees in Psychology and Sociology from Portland State University, and his Master of healthcare administration from Walden University.
+Alex Drilling, MHA has worked at Cedar Hills Hospital since 2011, having served in both coordinator and management roles with the Cedar Hills Hospital Outpatient Department prior to becoming the Director of Outpatient Services in 2018.
+Alex received bachelor’s degrees in Psychology and Sociology from Portland State University, and his Master of Healthcare Administration from Walden University.
 As a native Oregonian and Portlander, Alex has a passion for the outdoors, spending time with his family, and rooting for the Blazers.

 Director of Plant Operations